sirisian/ecmascript-types/examples/jsx.md

 };
 ```

-`<` cannot begin an expression, so a program containing markup does not parse at all - which is why a [scoped lexical mode](../decoratorreplacement.md) is what admits it, rather than a global grammar change.
+`<` cannot begin an expression, so a program containing markup does not parse at all - which is why a [captured region](../decoratorreplacement.md) is what admits it, rather than a global grammar change.
 Outside a region nothing moves: `a < b` is a comparison and a type argument list is a type argument list.

 The whole of the mode is one extra production. `jsx` is ECMAScript with a JSX element admitted where a |PrimaryExpression| is expected - which is to say, exactly where a |RegularExpressionLiteral| may begin - so a region is an ordinary Block parsed with that production enabled.
 No second parser, and no scanner: the tokens come from the parse like every other token, so a template literal in a prop is one token rather than a backtick and an identifier that exists in no source.

 Features exercised:

-- A declared lexical mode, so markup parses inside a region and nowhere else.
+- A captured region, so markup is read inside one and nowhere else.
+The macro declares ```capture``` and scans the text itself - tags, attributes, children, the sigil - so a VARIANT of this syntax is a different macro rather than a different engine.
 - Statements and markup in one region, because a region is a Block: a view may compute before it builds, and its value is the last expression.
 - ```constant { }``` for each static subtree, so a template is built once per SITE for the life of the realm rather than once per render.
 - Block decorators - ```@key(item.id)```, ```@persist``` - carrying the metadata a tag would have carried as attributes, in a position where the loop binding is already in scope.